phonetworks/website/docs/overview.md

 * Actor
 * Object

-Phở Networks allows you to extend you these abstract entities with your own, and create your very own innovative macro social network, or use one of our existing [recipes](https://github.com/pho-recipes) to replicate well-known solutions for your own domain-specific community needs.
+Phở Networks allows you to extend  these abstract entities with your own, and create a new social network, or use one of our existing [recipes](https://github.com/pho-recipes) to replicate well-known solutions for your own domain-specific community needs.

 ## License 💩